spuithori/svelte-ionic-app/README.md

 - Ion Footer in Modal looks not ok - need to test in inline modal as well.

-- bind:value does not seem to work on input and other form elements, so a click handler is needed - which is cumbersome - https://github.com/sveltejs/svelte/issues/892 - so probably not solvable without support by Ionic or Svelte
+- bind:value does not seem to work on input and other form elements, so a click handler is needed - which is cumbersome - https://github.com/sveltejs/svelte/issues/892 - so probably not solvable without support by Ionic or Svelte - or we need to create wrappers for all elements - which is quite some work and you will be required to manually import all elements you use per page (like with Vue and React) - which seems a drag to me?

 - Some styles are unused - related to md and ios options for webcomponents?
 Or need to be discarded.
 Probably issue with webcomponents and the nature of Ionic being sensitive to md or ios style (as part of its config)